blahgeek/neovim-colorcoder/readme.md

 NeoVim-ColorCoder
 =================

 Coding in color.
+Highlight words based on their hashing.
+Some calls this "semantic highlighting".
 See [this post](https://medium.com/@evnbr/coding-in-color-3a6db2743a1e) for more details.

 Some key features: